jonniedarko/Notes/CS/OOP/Definitions/README.md

 ####What is 'this' in OOP?
 The ‘this’ is a reference to the current Object and is used inside the Object class to refer/access to other members of the class from within.

-####What is Static VS Class initialisers?
+####What is Static VS Instance initialisers?
-Static Initialisers preform once for all Instances of a Class while Class Initialisers are preformed with each initialisation
+Static Initialisers preform once for all Instances of a Class when a Class is loaded While Instance Initialisers are preformed with each initialisation of the Class.

 ####What is a Constructor?
 A Constructor is the Method 1st called when an Object is being created.